By Paul Guilfoyle

 Everything starts feeling heavy.

-I remember years ago playing with someone who made 8 birdies in the round and only scored level par.
+I remember years ago playing with someone who made eight birdies in the round and only scored level par.

 On the 17th tee he announced: